Presupposition: Projection of presuppositions

 Thus, this seems to be a property of the main verbs of the sentences, think and say, respectively.
 After work by Lauri Karttunen, verbs that allow presuppositions to "pass up" to the whole sentence ("project") are called holes, and verbs that block such passing up, or projection of presuppositions are called plugs.
 Some linguistic environments are intermediate between plugs and holes: They block some presuppositions and allow others to project.
 These are called filters.
 An example of such an environment are indicative conditionals ("If-then" clauses).
 A conditional sentence contains an antecedent and a consequent.
 The antecedent is the part preceded by the word "if," and the consequent is the part that is (or could be) preceded by "then."
 If the consequent contains a presupposition trigger, and the triggered presupposition is explicitly stated in the antecedent of the conditional, then the presupposition is blocked.
 Otherwise, it is allowed to project up to the entire conditional.
 Here is an example:

 If I have a wife, then my wife is blonde.

-Here, the presupposition (that I have a wife) triggered by the expression my wife is blocked, because it is stated in the antecedent of the conditional: That sentence doesn't imply that I have a wife.
+Here, the presupposition (that I have a wife) triggered by the expression my wife is blonde, because it is stated in the antecedent of the conditional: That sentence doesn't imply that I have a wife.
 In the following example, it is not stated in the antecedent, so it is allowed to project, i.e. the sentence does imply that I have a wife.

 If it's already 4am, then my wife is probably angry.

 Hence, conditional sentences act as filters for presuppositions that are triggered by expressions in their consequent.

 A significant amount of current work in semantics and pragmatics is devoted to a proper understanding of when and how presuppositions project.